Ethan7/ConfliBERT-Singularity/README.md

 #To find more versions follow the link here:
 #https://github.com/sylabs/singularity/releases
-sudo dpkg -i singularity-ce_4.3.2-noble_amd64.deb #You can replace this with your version if it's different singularity pull library://ethan/ethan/conflibert.sif:latest
+sudo dpkg -i singularity-ce_4.3.2-noble_amd64.deb #You can replace this with your version if it's different
+#if the previous command resulted in an incomplete installation due to missing packages:
+sudo apt install --fix-missing singularity pull library://ethan/ethan/conflibert.sif:latest
 ```
 ### Run container: